kubevirt/containerized-data-importer/README.md

 ![](doc/diagrams/cdi-controller.png)

 ### Work Flow
-Steps are identified by role according the the colored shape.
-Each step must be performed in the order they are number unless otherwise specified.
+The agents responsible for each step are identified by corresponding colored shape.

 #### Assumptions